Frosty gardem leaves due to icy weather

 How does the last frost affect vegetables?

-The last frost date in Spring essentially determines when the first seeds of your new plantings will germinate.
-During Spring, the nights reach temperatures too cold for new vegetable plants to survive in.
+The last frost date in spring essentially determines when the first seeds of your new plantings will germinate.
+During spring, the nights reach temperatures too cold for new vegetable plants to survive.

 Some beautiful Spring crops like lettuce, carrots, cabbage, spinach, and radishes may be able to withstand colder temperatures.
 However, warmer-season crops like cucumbers, tomatoes, and peppers will struggle.